Skip to main content

 • Write automated jobs: Enables writing automated job data.

-After authentication, you can start scouting your workflows in the current browser tab.
-All your interactions are captured as they occur, and you can stop the recording when you are done.
+After authentication, you must start Scout’s recording and complete an intended task in the current browser tab.
+All your interactions are captured as they occur, and you can stop the recording at any time.

 Before sending the scouting report, you can preview it using the following playback controls: